01 of 08

 - 2 lbs. of Velveeta cheese, cubed

-Combine the cheese and Rotel in the fondue or crock pot (or a bowl in the microwave) and heat on low until completely melted and combined.
+Combine the cheese and Rotel in the fondue or slow cooker (or a bowl in the microwave) and heat on low until completely melted and combined.

 06 of 08